ToJans/tojans.github.com/content/posts/the-goal-of-software-architecture/index.md

 Instead of trying to hide reality, try to embrace it.
 Here are 2 simple tips:
  - Think about your software architecture as if there were no computers: how would you organize your work if you only had pens, paper, cabinets and a copier?
- - As always, this is a people problem first, so while this post is very nice in theory, in practice you might have to take into account the people you are working with/for might have other drivers, so get to know your stakeholders and figure out what kinds of impact they can have on the system, and what kind of an impact the system can have on them as well.
+ - As always, it is a people problem first, so while this post is very nice in theory, in practice you might have to take into account the people you are working with/for might have other drivers, so get to know your stakeholders and figure out what kind of impact they can have on the system, and what kind of impact the system can have on them as well.

-TL;DR: thousands of years of evolution has created a magnificently designed systems; think about what you are doing and how it would be resolved by nature.
+TL;DR: thousands of years of evolution resulted in magnificently designed systems; think about what you are doing and how it would be resolved by nature.

 Tom.